Mixed moduli in 3d N=4 higher-genus quivers: Introduction

-Our main focus, however, is on the mixed marginal moduli, which lie in $B_1[0]^{(1,1)}$~multiplets.
-In the class of linear quiver gauge theories~\cite{Bachas:2019jaa} we had found that linear quivers have no \emph{single-trace mixed marginal moduli}: indeed, all such moduli are expressed as a factorized product of electric and magnetic currents.
-This was obtained first by an index calculation which shows that $B_1[0]^{(1,1)}$~multiplets transform in the $\adj\Gelec\otimes\adj\Gmag$ representation of the $\Gelec\times\Gmag$ global symmetry group (consisting of manifest electric flavour symmetries~$\Gelec$ and topological magnetic symmetries~$\Gmag$), modulo some relations between products of electric and magnetic current multiplets.
-Secondly, the same result was obtained by expliciting how all $B_1[0]^{(1,1)}$~multiplets factorize.
+In the class of linear quiver gauge theories~\cite{Bachas:2019jaa} we had found that linear quivers have no \emph{single-trace mixed marginal moduli}: indeed, all mixed marginal moduli are expressed as a factorized product of electric and magnetic currents.
+This was obtained first by an index calculation which shows that $B_1[0]^{(1,1)}$~multiplets transform in the $\adj(\Gelec)\otimes\adj(\Gmag)$ representation of the $\Gelec\times\Gmag$ global symmetry group (consisting of manifest electric flavour symmetries~$\Gelec$ and topological magnetic symmetries~$\Gmag$), modulo some relations between products of electric and magnetic current multiplets.
+Secondly, the same result was obtained by expliciting how all $B_1[0]^{(1,1)}$~multiplets constructed from fields in the Lagrangian (and magnetic monopoles) factorize.

 \paragraph{Main results on single-trace mixed moduli.}